-The role of a school governor is one that is constantly evolving, and we continue to develop our skills with training from the Local Authority, the Diocese of Salisbury and other external providers.
+The role of a school governor is one that is constantly evolving, and we continue to develop our skills with training from the NGA, the Diocese of Salisbury and other external providers.

-Helen Keedy: Chair of Governors
+Helen Keedy: Co-opted Governor, Chair of Governors

 My motivation to support the school is to ensure that every child has the best life opportunities through receiving the greatest educational start possible.
 An outstanding primary school education is the most valuable gift any child can receive; my goal is to support our school in delivering the greatest educational start to all our pupils.